Nrechati/Machine_and_Deep_Learning_101/README.md

 ## *Machine Learning* : Logistic Regression (for Classification problems)

-- **Logistic vs Linear Regression : Model and Desgin differences :**
+- **Logistic vs Linear Regression: Model and Design differences:**

-The main difference between logistic and linear regression is in the use case we wan't to solve.
+The main difference between logistic and linear regression is in the use case we want to solve.
 Logistic regression will be used for what is called *"Classification"* problem.
 Here the output is a 1/0 value (True/False).
 The goal of the training process is to define a decision boundary, a hypothetical bound between clusters of "True" values and "False" ones.
-One example, widely used in documentation, is the determination of the benign/malignant status of a tumor regarding different *"features"*.
-The model is really close to linear regression but the hyptothesis and cost function will change to match the boolean nature of our output.
-The goal as seen in the image below, is to better fit the model than a linear regression for a True/False output
+One example, widely used in the documentation, is the determination of the benign/malignant status of a tumor regarding different *"features"*.
+The model is close to linear regression but the hypothesis and cost function will change to match the boolean nature of our output.
+The goal as seen in the image below is to better fit the model than a linear regression for a True/False output

 ![Model comparison](./Ressources/Screenshots/LogRegModel.png)

-- **Logistic vs Linear Regression : Math and Implementation differences :**
+- **Logistic vs Linear Regression: Math and Implementation differences:**

-The first difference between those model, is the use of the **sigmoid** function.
+The first difference between those models is the use of the **sigmoid** function.
 The function output is mostly real close to one or zero by nature, thus suiting our model quite well.
 The hypothesis used in the logistic regression model will then be the sigmoid of the linear regression hypothesis

 ![Sigmoid](./Ressources/Screenshots/math/sigmoid.gif)

 Then we assume that our output is the probability for the model that a given example is 1 or 0.
-For example, a 0.7 output mean that the probability for the input to be 1 is 70%.
+For example, a 0.7 output means that the probability for the input to be 1 is 70%.

-The decision boundary is the line that separate the area where y=0 and where y=1.
+The decision boundary is the line that separates the area where y=0 and where y=1.
 It is created by our hypothesis function.
 An example would be :

 ![Decision](./Ressources/Screenshots/math/decision.gif)